-- Planned and sequenced daily Maths lessons following the White Rose scheme (for Reception) and White Rose style for Nursery. - Use of NCETM and Numberblocks videos and resources for deeper learning. - Focus on composition of smaller numbers before moving on. - Consistent modelling of correct mathematical vocabulary. - Number tracks and lines on view and available at all times. - Shape is taught in a meaningful and linked way alongside number i.e. triangle is taught when learning about number 3. - Continuous provision includes various counters, objects for sorting, Numicon, number tracks and lines, tens frames, items to support numeral recognition. - Frequent singing of number rhymes and number songs. - Lots of practise subitising (recognising amounts without counting them) during taught sessions and encouraged throughout daily routines i.e. how many children are in the sand? - Maths activity recorded weekly in Maths books in Reception and regularly in Learning Journeys in Nursery. - Modelled and scaffolded play to introduce how Maths can be linked i.e. measuring distances with throwing and jumping games, keeping score in target games, timers for Ipads to know when it is time to swap etc.
+- Planned and sequenced daily Maths lessons following the White Rose scheme (for Reception) and White Rose style for Nursery. - Use of NCETM an Numberblocks videos and resources for deeper learning. - Focus on composition of smaller numbers before moving on. - Consistent modelling of correct mathematical vocabulary. - Number tracks and lines on view and available at all times. - Continuous provision includes various counters, objects for sorting, Numicon, number tracks and lines, tens frames, items to support numeral recognition. - Frequent singing of number rhymes and number songs. - Maths activity recorded in Maths books in Reception and regularly in Learning Journeys in Nursery. - Modelled and scaffolded play to introduce how Maths can be linked i.e. measuring distances with throwing and jumping games, keeping score in target games, timers for lpads to know when it is time to swap etc.